 Many organisations use software known as applicant tracking systems (ATS) to pre-screen online applications, sort them and store them in a digital database.
 Recruiters can then search this database using keywords such as specific skills, qualifications or job titles to create a shortlist of applicants.
 If you want to ensure your CV receives proper consideration for the manager role you're targeting, it's important to optimise your entire CV with the right keywords.
 Pay particular attention to the information you include within the top third of your CV, such as your personal profile and your areas of emphasis.
 Not only will the keywords you place in these sections help you make it past the hiring bots, but it will also catch recruiters' eyes early on.

 4. Begin each bullet point with an action verb

 In essence, your CV's job is to convince recruiters to progress your application to the next stage by showcasing your relevant skills, knowledge and achievements.
 Using action verbs in the bulleted sections of your work history can help you achieve this goal.
-When chosen carefully, action verbs describe your capabilities and accomplishments in a powerful, results-driven way.
+When chosen carefully, action verbs on a CV can describe your capabilities and accomplishments in a powerful, results-driven way.
 They demonstrate the confidence you have in your management skills – without coming across as arrogant – and allow you to take ownership of your achievements.
 Replace some of the overused, boring CV verbs such as 'managed' with stronger action verbs such as 'facilitated', 'cultivated' or 'guided' to paint a more colourful picture of your career story.